On Limit Eigenvalue Distributions Associated to Residual Chains of Groups: The Abelian Case

 \section{The Abelian Case}

-In this section we want to prove theorem \ref{abelian_case}.
-For simplicity we will only consider the case $G = \Z$.
-The general case follows by the same arguments.
+In this section we want to prove Theorem \ref{abelian_case}.
+For simplicity we will only consider the case $G \cong \Z$.
+At the end of the chapter we will explain briefly the necessary changes for the general case.
 Let $\{N_m\}$ be a chain of normal subgroups in $G = \langle t \rangle$ with trivial intersection and set $G_m = G/N_m$.
 Each $G_m$ is a cyclic group of finite order.
-Put $n_m = |G_m|$ and consider the $n_i$ dimensional $\C$ vector space $V_m = \C^{n_m} \cong \C[G_m]$.
+Put $n_m = |G_m|$ and consider the $n_m$ dimensional $\C$ vector space $V_m = \C^{n_m} \cong \C[G_m]$.
 The action of $G$ on $V_m$ is completely determined by the action of $t$ on $V_m$.
 Since $t$ acts as a shift on $\C[G_m]$, the action of $t$ on $V_m$ is given by right multiplication with the matrix